crocokyle/recipes/soups/Guinness_Beef_Stew.md

 ## Instructions

-1. Cut the beef into 2 inch chunks.
+1. Trim the fat if using brisket, then cut the beef into 2 inch chunks.
 Pat dry then sprinkle with salt and pepper.
 2. Heat oil in a heavy based pot over high heat.
 Add beef in batches and brown well all over.
 Remove onto plate.
 Repeat with remaining beef.
 3. (Optional) If you have a bottle/can size of Guinness that isn't a multiple of 14.9 oz, deglaze the pan with whatever is leftover.
 4. Lower heat to medium.
 If the pot is looking dry, add oil.